-Our business is unique, dynamic and complex given Our NEOs should act in a manner that balances shortour growth, increasingly global footprint and critical term growth and investments with sustainable longrelationships within the worldwide entertainment term value creation for our shareholders, without industry. creating undue risk.
+Our NEOs should act in a manner that balances short-term growth and investments with sustainable long-term value creation for our shareholders, without creating undue risk.

 We are taking the next evolutionary step for our business with our IMAX 3.0 strategy, growing beyond blockbusters to deliver unique events and experiences globally.

 Our compensation program is also designed to attract and retain highly talented executives in an extremely competitive entertainment landscape who are critical to the successful implementation of the Company's strategic plan, a plan which is increasingly connected to and reliant upon the rapid evolution of digital entertainment media.